studheart/seogeo1/src/pages/about.md

 title: "About"
 ---

-SEO GEO is a practical resource for modern search - where traditional SEO meets AI-driven discovery.
+SEO GEO is a practical resource for search (for both AI Search & Google Search).

 Learn how to rank on Google, get cited in AI systems like ChatGPT and Google Gemini, and build visibility in evolving search experiences such as AI Overviews.